erdemgazeloglu/javaScirpt-modeCalculator/README.md

 # javaScirpt-modeCalculator
-Mode Calculator with HTML, CSS and JavaScript
+Mode Calculator with HTML, CSS and JavaScript.
+You can use it in here: [Mode Calculator](https://erdemgazeloglu.github.io/javaScirpt-modeCalculator/)